-Exclusive Real Estate Agreement: What happen when owner sold the flat himself
+Exclusive Sale Agreement: What happen when owner sold the flat

 In Singapore, you can sign an exclusive real estate agreement with a real estate agent to sell your property.
 The exclusive agreement is signed when “an estate agent is exclusively authorised or engaged by a prospective seller to introduce a buyer of residential property in Singapore”.